Interpretable Steering of Large Language Models with Feature Guided Activation Additions: Future Work

 Future work could proceed along several promising directions.
 First, investigating how SAE width and quality of SAE features affects steering performance with FGAA could help establish optimal feature space dimensionality for general steering tasks.
 In addition, exploring techniques to minimize capability degradation at higher steering scales while maintaining steering effectiveness would address one of the key challenges identified in our experiments.

-We believe the most promising direction to pursue would be applying FGAA to existing works in the activation steering space, to see if FGAA performance improvements carry over to safety tasks such as modulating sycophancy and improving honesty in RLHF models \citep{alignmentforumModulatingSycophancy, alignmentforumReducingSycophancy}, reducing social biases \citep{durmus2024steering} and preventing jailbreaks \citep{alignmentforumAvoidingJailbreaks}.
+We believe the most promising direction to pursue would be applying FGAA to existing works in the activation steering space, to see if FGAA performance improvements carry over to safety tasks such as controlling sycophancy, hallucination and refusal in RLHF models \citep{panickssery2023CAA} and reducing their social biases \citep{durmus2024steering}.